Anaheim Wrongful Death Lawyers

 Whether The Deceased Is Partially At Fault

 Insurance claim adjusters, juries, and judges may also consider the actions of the deceased.
 California is ruled by comparative negligence law, where the percentage of fault of parties in an accident is determined.
-If the deceased has some level of fault in the accident leading to their death, the award will be reduced accordingly.
+If the deceased has some level of fault in the accident leading to their death, the award may be reduced accordingly.

 The Insurance Available To Cover The Claim